alexrutar/texnew/README.md

     - Default files are loaded every time, regardless of the template used.
 Don't change the file names or weird things will happen, but feel free to change the defaults to whatever you want. `doctype.tex` must have the document class, and the tag `<+doctype+>` is automatically substituted by the defined value in a template. `macros.tex` is for default macros, and `packages.tex` for default packages, as evidenced by the name.

 ### Import Order
-To avoid errors when designing templates, it is useful to know the order in whcih the template files are placed.
+To avoid errors when designing templates, it is useful to know the order in which the template files are placed.
 This is given as follows:
 1. `src/defaults/doctype.tex`
 2. `src/defaults/packages.tex`
 3. `src/defaults/macros.tex`
 4. Any macro files included in the template, imported in the same order specified.
-5. A space for user macros (user macros are placed here when updating).
+5. A space for file-specific macros (user macros are placed here when updating a file).
 6. `src/formatting/*.tex`, whatever formatting file you specified
 7. A space for the main document (document is placed here when updating).
 As a general rule, I try to avoid importing anything in the formatting file (notable exception: font packages).